SBNSoftware/SBNSoftware.github.io/sbn_online_wiki/develop-sbndaq-with-spack/docs/setup_walkthru_06.md

 Select package to build (0-4):
 ```

-The process is straightforward: select the project that failed, e.g., `2`, and the script will start an interactive build environment for the selected project.
+The process is straightforward: select the package that failed, e.g., `2`, and the script will start an interactive build environment for the selected package.

 ```bash
 Select package to build (0-4): 2